tatianeaguirres/old-tatianeaguirres.com-until-2023/src/content/blog/2020-08-04-semantic-html-images/index.md

 Resize the browser window to see how the image will scale.
 Even on the smallest mobile screen, it will be fully responsive.

-You can see that I also used the CSS property <mark>object-fit</mark>, that specify how an image should be resized to fit its container.
+You can see that I also used the CSS property <mark>object-fit</mark>, which specifies how an image should be resized to fit its container.
 See the <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit" class="u-link" target="_blank" rel="noreferrer noopener">Mozilla Web Docs</a> to learn more about the object-fit property.

 </section>